What to Know About Parking Ratios

 How Your Employees Commute

 If your workforce skews towards Millennial and Generation Z workers, you might see more people walking, biking, or ride-sharing to work.
-What about electric vehicles?
+And, what about electric vehicles?
 You should be accounting for EVs that may need chargers.
 Understanding your workforce's commute patterns -- and projecting what they will be in the future -- can help you choose the right building.

 What's the Right Parking Ratio for Your Business?

 The right parking ratio is important, but it's just one part of the puzzle when you're looking for commercial real estate.
 With a little research, you can find the perfect property for your business.
-Parking ratios are important because they give you a sense of how easy or difficult it will be to find a parking spot at a particular location.
+Parking ratios are important because they give you a sense of how easy or difficult it will be to find a parking space at a particular location.

 If you need help managing these factors, you can work with a tenant rep. Tenant Reps are commercial real estate experts who help businesses find, lease, and secure the best properties and terms.